Salvatore Riina

-Salvatore Riina (Note: /it/) (16 November 1930 – 17 November 2017), nicknamed Totò, (Note: /it/) was an Italian mobster and chief of the Sicilian Mafia, known for a ruthless murder campaign that reached a peak in the early 1990s with the assassinations of Antimafia Commission prosecutors Giovanni Falcone and Paolo Borsellino, resulting in widespread public outcry, legal change and a major crackdown by the authorities.
-He was also known by the nicknames la belva ("the beast") and il capo dei capi (Sicilian: 'u capu di 'i capi, "the boss of bosses").
+Salvatore "Totò" Riina (Note: /it/.)
+(16 November 1930 – 17 November 2017) was an Italian mobster and boss of the Sicilian Mafia.
+He is known for a ruthless murder campaign that reached a peak in the early 1990s with the assassinations of Antimafia Commission prosecutors Giovanni Falcone and Paolo Borsellino, resulting in widespread public outcry, legal change and a major crackdown by the authorities.
+He was also known by the nicknames la Belva ('the beast') and il Capo dei Capi ('u Capu dî Capi, 'the boss of bosses').

 Riina succeeded Luciano Leggio as head of the Corleonesi criminal organisation in the mid-1970s and achieved dominance through a campaign of violence, which caused police to target his rivals.
 Riina had been a fugitive since the late 1960s after he was indicted on a murder charge.
 He was less vulnerable to law enforcement's reaction to his methods, as the policing removed many of the established chiefs who had traditionally sought influence through bribery.
 In violation of established Mafia codes, Riina advocated the killing of women and children and killed innocent members of the public solely to distract law enforcement agencies.

 Hitman Giovanni Brusca estimated he murdered between 100 and 200 people on behalf of Riina.
 Although this scorched-earth policy neutralized any internal threat to Riina's position, he increasingly showed a lack of his earlier guile by bringing his organisation into open confrontation with the state.
 As part of the Maxi Trial of 1986, Riina was sentenced to life imprisonment in absentia for Mafia association and multiple murders.
 After 23 years of living as a fugitive, he was captured in 1993, provoking a series of indiscriminate bombings of art galleries and churches by his organisation.
 His lack of repentance subjected him to the stringent Article 41-bis prison regime until his death on 17 November 2017.